Companies that own, operate, and/or franchise eating places that provide limited food services where patrons order and pay before eating.

 Companies that own, operate, and /or franchise food services and drinking places that prepare meals, snacks, and beverages to customer order.
 The companies include casual dining restaurants, fast food and quick service restaurants, upscale dining, cafes, pubs, bars, and clubs.

-Companies that operate stores or showrooms for retailing furniture and accessories (including floor and window coverings, home furniture and accessories, lighting equipment, mattresses and office furniture).
+Companies that design, manufacture, market, and/or distribute furniture and accessories (including floor and window coverings, home furniture and accessories, lighting equipment, mattresses and office furniture).